About this site and your web author

 domain of various historic crayon boxes.

-I wanted to embark on cleaning up the Wikipedia Crayola color list
+I wanted to embark on cleaning up the Wikipedia Crayola color list article

-there was no way to redo that one as so much of my work was original research.
+was no way to redo that one as so much of my work was original research.

 After doing the Wikipedia articles, I expanded the